 The Bayan springs are fairly popular, and easy to get to, so on weekends they can be quite busy.
 I didn't find this a problem, as the place is so relaxing the crowds weren't a bother.
 There were also quite a few other foreigners there.
-This meant I could relax and leave them to answer the 'how much money do you make?' etc questions that can make other public hot springs a bit tiresome.
+This meant I could relax and leave them to answer the "questions" that can make other public hot springs a bit tiresome.
 Going on a weekday there were only another 8 to 10 people there.

-The springs are technically illegal to enter, but they are very popular, and I can't see the authorities fining everyone.
+The springs are technically illegal to enter, but they are very popular.
 I think it is purely to cover the administration in case someone injures themselves.
 We entered from the top and didn't see the sign warning of the fine as that is by the south entrance.
 As of 2018 I've been told there is more fining going on, though not for the full amount.
 A lady I was speaking to at the springs said the officials usually come in the middle of the day and that she just runs further up the river and hides until they are gone.
 Sometime in 2017 there was a flood and landslide which took out the small waterfall.
 However the springs are fine and still pretty.

 From the bus stop head downhill through a series of pretty rice paddies and old farmhouses.

 Eventually the path will turn to the left and into a forested area.
 Soon you will reach a barren sulfur vent field.
 Sadly there is a lot of garbage in the vents, I guess from people trying to see if it was hot enough to burn it.